Yorgg/cvme/README.md

 **b1, b2, b3, b4, b4 (and so on...)** => for bullet points

-You can also add any other method name and it will be treated as a description.
+You can also use any other method name and it will be treated as a description.

 ###Full Example: